VachaLab/gorder-manual/src/errors.md

 ## Requesting error estimation

 By default, `gorder` does not calculate error estimates.
-To enable error estimation, include the following line in your input YAML file:
+To enable error estimation, include the following line in your configuration YAML file:

 ```yaml
 estimate_error: true